CALCZERO.COM

 • Ground meats: 160°F

-When changing cook times, don't skip the thermometer.
-These temps matter more than any timer.
-These conversions assume you're using a thermometer to double-check.
+When changing cook times, use a thermometer.
+These temperatures matter more than any timer, and the conversions assume a thermometer is used to double-check doneness.

 Practical Tips for Time Management

 Most meals mean juggling multiple timers and tasks.
 Start with whatever takes longest.
-Add faster-cooking ingredients as you go so everything's ready at the same time.
-Remember resting time—meat keeps cooking after you pull it, and needs 5-15 minutes before you cut into it.
-Build this rest into your meal timing.
+Add faster-cooking ingredients later so everything finishes at the same time.
+Remember resting time: meat keeps cooking after it leaves the heat and usually needs 5-15 minutes before slicing.

-Doubling a recipe doesn't mean doubling the cook time.
+Doubling a recipe does not mean doubling the cook time.
 A larger roast needs more time, but doubling vegetables in a pan might add only a few minutes.
 Thickness is what really matters.
-Thicker pieces take longer because heat has to work its way to the middle.
+Thicker pieces take longer because heat has to reach the middle.
+When a larger batch also needs a different pan, use the pan size converter.